 Give yourself time to do a little research in advance to know the organization and work you are supporting.
 When you're ready, you can set out your goals and choose how your event will make a tangible impact by raising funds for breast cancer survivors, donating to an organization or spreading awareness.
 Get in touch with a local partner to work together to coordinate the logistics and support breast cancer awareness.

 4. Donate to a Charitable Organization

 Breast cancer is one battle we can all be united in, and there are many highly regarded breast cancer organizations in the U.S. bringing a vision of hope to survivors.
 Rated 4 stars on Charity Navigator, donations to the Breast Cancer Research Foundation fund advances in tumor biology, genetics, prevention, treatment, metastasis and survivorship.
 Other equally incredible organizations to look into are the Lynn Sage Cancer Research Foundation, Bay Area Cancer Connections and Living Beyond Breast Cancer.

 If you know of other organizations that should be highlighted, please make a comment below and we'll be sure to add them!

 Direct donations are always best.
-But if you've already given to an organization supporting breast cancer survivors or know someone who would appreciate receiving an inspiring gift, you can also purchase a She Inspires Candle, handmade by a woman artisan with all-natural soy and coconut wax.
+But if you've already given to an organization supporting breast cancer awareness and survivors, or know someone who would appreciate receiving an inspiring gift, you can also purchase a Courage Candle, handmade by a woman artisan with all-natural soy and coconut wax.

-You make a triple impact: you support a woman building a brighter future in the U.S. after surviving for many years as a refugee, we donate 100% of net proceeds to the Breast Cancer Research Foundation, and your gift recipient is inspired with a Persist, Fearless, Fierce or Queen candle as a symbol of hope and solidarity.
+You make a triple impact: you support a woman building a brighter future in the U.S. after surviving for many years as a refugee, we donate 10% of sales to the Breast Cancer Research Foundation, and your gift recipient is inspired with a Thrive, Rise or Dare candle as a symbol of hope and solidarity.